Zichen "Charlie" Zhang

 Zichen Zhang, Minji Kim.

-MIA-Sort is a Python bioinformatics tool for efficiently extracting and sorting chromatin complexes from large datasets like Hi-C and Pore-C, enabling researchers to analyze chromatin loops, stripes, jets, and hubs to study loop extrusion.
+MIA-Sort is a Python bioinformatics tool that extracts and sorts chromatin complexes from large Hi-C and Pore-C datasets.
+Researchers can use the output to analyze chromatin loops, stripes, jets, and hubs when studying loop extrusion.

 MIA-Sort: Multiplex Chromatin Interaction Analysis by Efficiently Sorting Chromatin Complexes